I am Dunedin

-I am Dunedin is an advertising slogan created for the city of Dunedin in New Zealand by the marketing and communications agency of the Dunedin City Council (DCC).
+I am Dunedin is an advertising slogan created for the city of Dunedin in New Zealand by the marketing and communications agency of the Dunedin City Council(DCC).
 It was first used in the television commercial "Are You Ready for Dunedin life?"
-Since then, several print advertisements and television advertisements were created using the slogan to promote Dunedin's culture and heritage.
+After that, several print advertisements and television advertisements were created using the slogan to promote Dunedin's culture and heritage.

 The Iogo’s background is blue and the slogan is gold.
 The official website of the City of Dunedin is at the lower right hand side of the logo.

 Background

 Origin

-For two decades, 1980-1999, the City of Dunedin experienced slow population growth, with around 10,000 people “lost” to cities further north in New Zealand or overseas.
+In the 1980s and 1990s, the City of Dunedin experienced slow population growth, with around 10,000 people “lost” to cities further north in New Zealand or overseas.
 This included the loss of governmental and corporate head offices and of significant middle management, trade and professional career opportunities.

 Therefore, the perception of Dunedin was quite negative.
-The city council organised a public meeting in which councillors, tertiary and social services, as well as representatives from different communities chose the statement along with all the other statements that were submitted.
+The city council organised a public meeting in which councillors, tertiary and social services, as well as representatives from different communities chose the statement along with all other statements that were submitted.
 They unanimously chose “I am Dunedin” as the slogan.
-The original purpose of the slogan was to change people's perception from negative to positive (mainly people outside of Dunedin).
-One year later, a public survey conducted by Marketing and Communication Agency showed that most businesses were unable to find skilled workers, which had become a potential threat to Dunedin's economy.
+The original purpose of the slogan was to improve the wider perception of Dunedin.
+One year later, a public survey conducted by the Marketing and Communication Agency showed that most businesses were unable to find skilled workers, which had become a potential threat to Dunedin's economy.

 The challenge for the City of Dunedin's marketing campaign was not only to attract skilled and professional workers to the city, but also to do so in an environment where other New Zealand cities had experienced long-term economic growth and where there was a perception of better job and lifestyle opportunities elsewhere.
 In response to the declining population and concerns about business growth, the DCC's Economic Development Committee developed a strategic plan to achieve economic growth and job creation.

 For the next six years, the Marketing and Communication Agency's highest priority is to create a public campaign via a suitable brand statement to meet public's needs and to achieve DCC's overall goal.